isomerpages/govtech-stp/_travellers-from-malaysia/02a-pca-requirements-and-process.md

 ### **Eligibility**

 Employers can apply for the PCA on behalf of their employees using CorpPass if their employees fulfil the following criteria:
-1. Are a Malaysia Citizen / Permanent Resident;
+1. Are a Malaysia Citizen or a Malaysia Permanent Resident;
 2. Hold valid long-term passes* for business and work purposes in Singapore; <u>and</u>
 3. Are willing to spend at least 90 days in Singapore for work upon entry.